Pope Sylvester II

 Pope Sylvester II (Silvester II; c.
-946 – 12 May 1003), originally known as Gerbert of Aurillac, (Note: Other names include Gerbert of Reims or Ravenna or Auvergne and Gibert.) was a scholar and teacher who served as the bishop of Rome and ruled the Papal States from 999 to his death.
+946 – 12 May 1003), originally known as Gerbert of Aurillac, (Note: Other names include Gerbert of Reims or Ravenna or Auvergne and Gibert.) was a scholar and teacher who served as the bishop of Rome and led the Papal States from 999 until his death in 1003.
 He endorsed and promoted study of Moorish and Greco-Roman arithmetic, mathematics and astronomy, reintroducing to Western Christendom the abacus, armillary sphere, and water organ, which had been lost to Latin Europe since the fall of the Western Roman Empire.
 He is said to be the first in Christian Europe (outside of Al-Andalus) to introduce the decimal numeral system using the Hindu–Arabic numeral system.

 Early life

 Gerbert was born about 946, or at any rate between 945 and 950.
 His exact birthplace is unknown, but it must have been in what was then the Duchy of Aquitaine, part of the Kingdom of France.
 More precise proposals include the town of Belliac, near the present-day commune of Saint-Simon, Cantal, or Aurillac.
 Another speculated location is the province of Auvergne.
 Gerbert's parents, wanting him to have a quality education, took him to receive instruction at the nearby Benedictine Abbey.
-Here, Gerbert became a pupil of a monk named Raimund, who admired his desire of knowledge and assisted him in his studies.
+Here, Gerbert became a pupil of a monk named Raimund, who admired his desire for knowledge and assisted him in his studies.

 Around 963, he entered the Monastery of St. Gerald of Aurillac.
-In 967, Count Borrell II of Barcelona (947–992) visited the monastery, and the abbot asked the count to take Gerbert with him so that the lad could study mathematics in Catalonia and acquire there some knowledge of Arabic learning.
+In 967, Count Borrell II of Barcelona (947–992) visited the monastery, and the abbot asked the count to take Gerbert with him so that he could study mathematics in Catalonia and acquire there some knowledge of Arabic learning.
 While away from the monastery, Gerbert pursued studies in Barcelona, and also received Arabic instruction at Seville and Córdoba.